NotYourRootUser/diploma-dev/week2/README.md

 ### Presentation
 The Mission 1 presentation went well.
-I built a fake ransomware-style page using HTML and CSS, which got a few laughs and some positive feedback.
+I built a fake ransomware-style page using HTML and CSS, which im pretty sure scared half the class but got some positive feedback.
 It was nerve-wracking at first, but once I started explaining the design choices, it became easier to talk.
 It felt good to mix creativity with cybersecurity and stand out from the usual front-end projects.